- The Best Organic Cat Food

 Enhanced with added vitamins and minerals

-No poultry, corn, wheat or soy
+No artificial additives, poultry, corn, wheat or soy

 Sometimes less is more, and with this natural cat food dry formula from Blue Buffalo, you get a few top-quality ingredients without losing any nutrition or taste.
 And, as a tempting mealtime treat for a kitty with a sensitive stomach it is an ideal way to keep them nourished.

-Organic, free-range chicken
+Man ingredient organic, free-range chicken

 Superfood blend of flaxseed, cranberries and coconut oil